pg1211/CultureDMV/README.md

 # Project Info
-Welcome to Hack4thon-Proj!
+Welcome to CultureDMV!
 This project aims to create a platform through which members of the DMV community can find cultural spaces using Google Maps data/user moderated activity.

 # Tech Stack